swing trading

 • Stop Loss: This is when you pull the plug on your position because you don't want your losses to grow more extensive on the trade.

 The strategies we feature don't have rigid rules about the profit target and stop loss.
-For example, you can use a tight stop loss or have no stop loss at all.
+For example, you can use a tight profit target or have no profit target at all.
 Similarly, you can lock in profits quickly or let your winners keep running.

 Every combo of exits we tested looked favorable in the research we did.